robstarbuck/documents/cv/index.md

 ### Fullstack Developer
 #### Feb 2014 - Jun 2014, London

 Hired as a contractor to build a site with a tight deadline for an online auction company.
-The site went live on­time and its success led to my working with the firm’s largest contracts.
+The site went live on time and its success led to my working with the firm’s largest contracts.
 I was hard­worked and enjoyed my time with the team and company.

 ## [Y.CO](https://y.co) - The Yacht Company
 ### Fullstack